anatman-org/prime/stages.md

 i remember

-    there is no question
-    i love her deeply ...

-    i keep remembering her body,
-    her nakedness,
-    the day at Wygal’s,
-    and it haunts me ...

-    i am enslaved
-    to the need for her body

-the place downstairs from my flat in the Sop
+the place downstairs from "Lord's End", my studio in the Sop is called Wygal's

-called Wygal's
-but everyone calls it, "The Tooth"
+but everyone calls it,

-it is a hard bar for the hard workers of the Sop and the longer and louder drums bleed
+"The Tooth"

+a filthy hole
+with sticky floors

+and cheap drinks
+and loud people
+  [...] men mostly

+i hate that place
+it booms

+it rattles
-through the floors of my building she would later confess
+through the floors of my building

+a dream,
+  a bell rings? patterns?

+  she would later confess

   "i knew you lived upstairs